 Michigan and City of Plymouth laws make the illegal possession and sale of drugs and alcohol serious crimes.
 Convictions for violations of these laws can lead to imprisonment, fines, community service and a permanent criminal record.
-The following sections describe certain relevant legal penalties under Michigan laws with respect to illegal drug possession and sale, legal penalties with respect to illegal possession and sale, legal penalties with respect to illegal sections and sale.
+The following sections describe certain relevant legal penalties under Michigan laws with respect to illegal drug possession and sale, legal penalties with respect to illegal possession and sale.